Sometimes the past sneaks up and bonks you on the head with a two-by-four and you are left gasping for breath and life.

 I had imagined jumping off and kissing the floor.
 Or maybe fainting from all the tension and excitement.
 But I did neither.
 Which was a little anti-climatic.
 I instead kept my cool, got dressed. and collapsed in my car.
 Sitting there for a while until I felt I could safely drive.

 I am sure you have had periods of life that felt like this.
-Where your eyes are squeezed tightly shut and all the what if’s are running through your brain.
-Where you are holding on for dear life just trying to breathe.
+Where your eyes are squeezed tightly shut and all the’ what if’s’ are running through your brain.
+Where you are holding on for dear life just trying to breathe through the trials of life.
 Where you feel you are stuck in a whirling metal cage that is eating you alive and killing you with claustrophobia.

 You may even be there now.